skinny85/eol-blog/src/articles/2020/cdk-tips-03-how-to-unblock-cross-stack-references.md

 		this.bucket = new s3.Bucket(this, 'Bucket');

 		// create the "dummy export"
+		// if you're using CDK version 1.90.1 or later,
+		// you can do it in one line:
+		// this.exportValue(bucket.bucketArn);
+		// if you're using CDK in a version before 1.90.1,
-		const bucketArnOutput = new cdk.CfnOutput(this, 'BucketArnOutput', {
+		// you need to do it manually: const bucketArnOutput = new cdk.CfnOutput(this, 'BucketArnOutput', {
 			value: this.bucket.bucketArn,
 			exportName: 'ProducingStack:ExportsOutputFnGetAttBucket83908E77Arn063C8555',